bio-tools/biotoolsRegistry/INSTALL.md

 Takes all the tools, subdomains annotations etc. in the DB  and creates the equivalent entries in the Elasticsearch index.
 Executed in the `biotools-backend` container.

 ##### 3.1.10 Done
-At this point you can go to [http://localhost:8000](http://localhost:8000) to see the local bio.tools homepage.
+At this point you can go to [http://localhost](http://localhost) to see the local bio.tools homepage.

 Login with the user created in **3.2.3**

-No tools or subdomains are available, add tools at [http://localhost:8000/register]([http://localhost:8000/register]) and subdomains at [http://localhost:8000/subdomain](http://localhost:8000/subdomain)
+No tools or subdomains are available, add tools at [http://localhost/register]([http://localhost/register]) and subdomains at [http://localhost/subdomain](http://localhost/subdomain)

-All running Docker containers can be stopped by running: `docker-compose down` from the root Git folder.
+All running Docker containers can be stopped by running: `docker compose down` from the root Git folder.
 This will preserve the data in the MySQL database and Elasticsearch.
-To reinstantiate everything again run: `docker-compose up`.
+To reinstantiate everything again run: `docker compose up`.

-Only need to run `docker-compose build` once at the beginning or if changes are made to the bio.tools Docker settings files.
+Only need to run `docker compose build` once at the beginning or if changes are made to the bio.tools Docker settings files.

-If you wish to remove the data along with the containers run: `docker-compose down -v` which will also remove the Docker volumes which preserve the MySQL and Elasticsearch data.
+If you wish to remove the data along with the containers run: `docker compose down -v` which will also remove the Docker volumes which preserve the MySQL and Elasticsearch data.

 ## 4. Useful information
 ### 4.0 Basic usage
 After completing steps 1-3 above, the only required commands for basic use are

-`docker-compose up`
+`docker compose up`

 and

-`docker-compose down`
+`docker compose down`

 and perhaps

-`docker-compose down -v`
+`docker compose down -v`

 ### 4.1 Local dev
-After running `docker-compose up` you will see a number of log messages.
+After running `docker compose up` you will see a number of log messages.
 These messages come from the running containers:

 * `biotools-mysql` (MySQL logs)
 * `biotools-elasticsearch` (Elasticsearch logs)